BeyondTrust Appliance B Series Recovery

 - DNS server: none

-- Wait for the appliance to finish booting.
+- Wait for the B Series Appliance to finish booting.

 - Launch a web browser.